IliasNumberOne/Weather_Tracker_Web_App/README.md

 Weather Tracker is a Spring MVC web application (without Spring Boot) that enables users to register, search for global locations, and maintain a personal collection of places with current weather data.
 The app uses custom session-based authentication, integrates with the OpenWeatherMap API, and provides a responsive Bootstrap user interface.

-This README describes the project structure, setup instructions, and usage details.

 ## Table of Contents
 - [Features](#features)
 - [Tech Stack](#tech-stack)